 In 2017, Catherine published The Caregiver Course, a 53-video online course guiding those with a parent or spouse with dementia through planning for the emotional, legal, financial, medical, and housing issues related to caregiving.

-Catherine is on the Board of Governors for the American Academy of Estate Planning Attorneys and a member of National Academy of Elder Law Attorneys.
+Catherine formerly served on the Board of Governors for the American Academy of Estate Planning Attorneys.
+She is a member of Elder Counsel, Wealth Counsel and the National Academy of Elder Law Attorneys.
 She serves on the Boards of Directors for Springs Rescue Mission, bringing hope to those experiencing homelessness, and Heartful Caregivers, a non-profit devoted to supporting caregivers.
 She volunteers with the Alzheimer’s Association, teaching legal and financial classes for caregivers, and was a wildly popular keynote speaker for their annual Reason to Hope fundraising luncheon.

 Hammond Law Group has twice been named Best Attorney in Colorado Springs by the readers of the Independent.
 Catherine co-authored Planning Your Legacy, is a featured monthly guest on KRDO radio’s The Extra, and has appeared on KRDO radio and TV, Fox News in Colorado Springs, and 9News in Denver.